-We’ve previously given AC Motors hints on how to make its product catalogue more appealing to Filipino buyers.
+We’ve previously given AC Motors hints on how to make its product catalog more appealing to Filipino buyers.
 Aside from importing FAW-Volkswagen models like the Sagitar, we think that bringing in Skoda for budget-conscious clientele might just work.
 And the Czech automaker has just launched the Slavia, designed and built in its home market of India.

 At just over 4.5m long, the Slavia is slightly longer than the Toyota Vios, which makes it a viable contender in the popular subcompact segment.
 And as far as sedans go, this thing is quite a looker with a large version of Skoda’s signature slatted grille.
 The range-topping model shown here is dressed to impress with subtle chrome accents, two-tone alloy wheels, and an interesting 3D-effect trim on the light clusters.